We live in an extraordinary time where one of the only certainties we are offered is uncertainty.

 Do you have all the facts to sell your business?

 You’ll need a lot of data.
 A lot.
-Be sure you are ready to share all the facts about your business, include data and numbers to back up any claims you make about customers, money, sales, profits, and loss.
+Be sure to have all the facts about your business ready, including data and numbers to support any claims you make about customers, revenue, sales, profits, and losses.

-Gather all of these documents before you decide to sell.
+Gather all these documents before deciding to sell.
 Do you know what helps you do that?
 Getting a business valuation.
-We have a FREE seven-step program that will get you a general idea about what your business is worth.
-When you’re ready for a certified business valuation, we can help with that too.
+We offer a complimentary seven-step program to provide a general idea of your business’s value.
+When you’re ready for a certified business valuation, we can help with that, too.

 Who is on your team?

-We’ve mentioned a business broker, but you may also want your accountant, attorney, and key employees in on the selling process.
+We’ve mentioned a business broker, but you may also want to involve your accountant, attorney, and key employees in the selling process.
 Selling your California business takes a team effort, and it’s something you simply can’t do alone.

-If you don’t have a team assembled already for your exit plan, now is the time to get one.
+If you don’t already have a team assembled for your exit plan, now is the time to do so.
 Your business broker can help you find the right lawyers and accountants if you don’t already have them.

 Is the buyer qualified to buy your business?

-As soon as you put your business on the market, you will probably get may inquiries.
+As soon as you put your business on the market, you will probably get many inquiries.
 They will be from a variety of buyers who fall into a few categories:

-- The tire kicker, who is thinking about a business, but does not have a firm business plan or funding in place.
+- The tire kicker is thinking about a business but does not have a firm business plan or funding in place.

-- A serial entrepreneur, who is looking for a new venture.
-They’ve done this before, so they may be ready.
+- A serial entrepreneur who is looking for a new venture.
+They’ve done this before so that they may be ready.

 - A new entrepreneur.
 This person may have financing, but they will have a lot of questions about your business, and you’ll have to work to determine if they are qualified in your industry.